Boyce Building

-The Boyce Building is an historic building in Chicago, Illinois, associated with William D. Boyce and his publishing house, which catered to small towns.
+The Boyce Building is a historic building in Chicago, Illinois, associated with William D. Boyce and his publishing house, which catered to small towns.
 The building was also the headquarters of his Lone Scouts of America.

 Architecture

 The Boyce Building is a twelve-story office building clad in light gray Vermont granite and red brick.
 The steel-framed structure is on the northwest corner of Dearborn and Illinois Streets on Chicago's Near North Side.
 It was built in three phases from 1911 to 1923.
 Boyce commissioned Daniel H. Burnham & Co. to design the building in 1911.
 Plans were made to expand it to a ten-story structure, but this never happened.
 A four-story section of the building was built in 1912 north of another building housing Boyce's offices.
 The older building was then demolished, and the second portion of the four-story building was completed in 1914.
 The basement had a power plant and the first floor housed five printing presses and a mail room.
 The building could manufacture 180,000 papers per hour at full capacity.

 Christian A. Eckstrom designed an eight-story expansion in 1921, completed in 1923.
 Eckstrom adopted some of Burnham's plan, but eliminated his mansard roof, making a more cohesive though less intricate building.
 A terra cotta cornice was removed in the 1980s.